 When the Primary Grades were added, new space was necessary resulting in the rental of property from Saint Anne's Parish.
 The Parish Center became the home to Grades 1 through 6.
 Since the name Mount Saint Mary Early Childhood Center no longer fit our expanded educational offerings, the School was renamed Mount Saint Mary Academy once again.
 This brought us full circle - back to our roots in the earlier days.

 There was a need to consolidate the two campuses and we spent many years looking for the right space to accommodate our needs.
 In 2002, the dream of a new campus for the school became a reality when we moved into our current home at 2291 Elm Street (the former Notre Dame College building).
 This building was purchased in conjunction with the Manchester Community Music School.
 A governing body, the HCH Foundation was established to oversee the property for both entities.

 Mount Saint Mary Academy, although it never ceased to provide quality education, now has the ability to keep pace with the age of technology and science.
-Our focus continues to be on Environmental education, respect for the Earth and for all of Creation.
+In 2019, we expanded our grades to include 7th and 8th grade and became a private Catholic school, no longer sponsored by Mercy Education Systems of America.
+In 2020, we added an additional Lower Preschool classroom for ages 18-35 months in an effort to continue growing our program and our school.
+Our focus continues to be on environmental education, respect for the Earth and for all of Creation.

 We are thankful to all the Sisters of Mercy, to all the students and parents, and all the other friends of Mount Saint Mary Academy who have been with us throughout this remarkable history.
 We pray that our work will continue to be blessed, as we look forward to an equally remarkable future.